primer/react/docs/content/theming.md

 ---
 title: Theming
+description: Theming in Primer React is made possible by a theme object that defines your application's colors, spacing, fonts, and more.
 ---

-Theming in Primer React is made possible by a theme object that defines your application's colors, spacing, fonts, and more.

 ## ThemeProvider